ajs17/memills/content/people/mills-edward-hallock-1819-family/_index.md

 - 1033	M	v	Robert Sydney Mills is printed as #624. ...born on 11 Nov 1835.
 </blockquote>

-Several of the marriages above and below are corroborated in the volume *Early marriage records of the Mills family in the United States : official and authoritative records of Mills marriages in the original states and colonies from 1628 to 1865* published in 1916 by William Montgomery Clemens, accessed via ancestry.com:
+Several of the marriages above and below are referenced, if not corroborated, in the volume *Early marriage records of the Mills family in the United States : official and authoritative records of Mills marriages in the original states and colonies from 1628 to 1865* published in 1916 by William Montgomery Clemens, accessed via ancestry.com:

 {{% mefig "genealogy/mills-marriages-34" "400" "img,link" /%}}
 {{% mefig "genealogy/mills-marriages-35" "400" "img,link" /%}}